 Welcome to the Botanic Gardens

-The gardens are open every day of the year at 7am, and admission is free.
+A place of ever-changing beauty, the Gardens are open every day of the year at 7am and admission is free.

 Map of the Christchurch Botanic Gardens [PDF 1MB]

 The latest exciting development in the Gardens is that both the historic Cuningham House and Townend House have been reopened.
 Garrick and Gilpin Houses are currently being outfitted with new plant displays and will be opened in due course.

 Home to impressive - and sometimes rare - plant collections, they are a firm favourite with visitors to the Gardens.
 The Fern House and Foweraker House are both also open.
 For more information on the conservatories click here.